YPG–FSA relations: Afrin

 In January 2018, Turkey commenced military operations against the SDF and the YPG in the Afrin region of Syria.
 The Turkish force was comprised partly of pro-Turkish FSA units.
 Turkey claimed that the operation is also directed against ISIL, though this is disputed by both the SDF and the YPG.
 According to Rami Abdulrahman, who heads the Syrian Observatory of Human Rights, Turkey has begun a military alliance with the ex-militants of IS and Al Qaeda and incorporated many of them into the FSA.
 There appeared to be footage where FSA fighters threatened the Kurdish population in Afrin with beheading if they do not comply with their demands and accept a fundamental Islam as their religion.

+Operation Dawn of Freedom

+During the Syrian opposition offensives in 2024, Turkish-backed factions launched an offensive against the YPG-led SDF, capturing Tel Rifaat and Manbij.

+The Turkish-backed Free Syrian Army (known as Syrian National Army) disbanded in 2025, and incorporated into the new Syrian army.

 FSA groups affiliation

 Rebel groups in the Supreme Military Council of the Syrian Revolutionary Command Council tend to be in direct conflict with YPG.
 Some former FSA groups however merged into Euphrates Volcano, joining the Syrian Democratic Forces.